Aliases for PDE6A Gene

 GeneCards Summary for PDE6A Gene

 PDE6A (Phosphodiesterase 6A) is a Protein Coding gene.
 Diseases associated with PDE6A include Retinitis Pigmentosa 43 and Pde6a-Related Retinitis Pigmentosa.
-Among its related pathways are Phototransduction and Signaling by GPCR.
+Among its related pathways are Metabolism of fat-soluble vitamins and Phototransduction.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6B.

 UniProtKB/Swiss-Prot Summary for PDE6A Gene